 - Adams Chase/Madison Park - 732-7480

 - Harrison Villa/Jefferson Terrace - 722-4327

 Updates and announcements about upcoming events are available at www.facebook.com/fortleefamilyhousing

 For questions, call (804) 733-1558 or send an email to email@example.com.

 For in- and out-processing appointments, call (804) 765-1597 or 765-3862

 Unaccompanied Personnel Housing/Army Barracks Management Program Support, appointment only, call (804) 734-4940, 308-6087 or 765-1597

 Family, Morale, Welfare and Recreation

-All fitness centers, clubs and entertainment venues are returning to full capacity.
-For details services, facilities and programs, visit the FMWR website.
+All fitness centers, clubs and entertainment venues have returned to full capacity.
+For details about services, facilities and programs, visit the FMWR website.